mishaevtikhiev/evtikhiev.github.io/_pages/database.md

 of used characters, everything in Chinese can be counted and analyzed.

 My biggest project in regard to the Chinese language is <b><a href="https://docs.google.com/spreadsheets/d/1SxoqHYYJOBF0TBHHkFJfwIR6RuQzfbr5c4wXn8cR54M/edit#gid=793622246">the Chinese language database (中文数据库)</a></b>.
-The database consists of two large parts: one is dedicated to the languages in general and can be of interest to anyone, and the second one is dedicated to my own progress in learning the language and can help those who want to start learning it.
+The database consists of two large parts: one is dedicated to the language in general and can be of interest to anyone, and the second one is dedicated to my own progress in learning the language and can help those who want to start learning it.